Arcanesaadman15/pwa-test-3/PROFILE_LOADING_FIX.md

-# Profile Loading Fix for Google Sign-Up
+# Profile Loading Fix for Google Sign-Up (Improved)

 ## Issue Description
 Users signing up with Google would get stuck on the "Loading your profile..." screen indefinitely, even though the Supabase account was successfully created.